AxelArt/tody/README.md

 ### Acknowledgements

-The authors would like to thank the 'Trust, Security and Privacy' research group within the [Institute of Informatics and Telematics](https://www.iit.cnr.it/) (CNR - Pisa, Italy), which support their research.
+This work has been carried out within the Italian National Doctorate on Artificial Intelligence run by the Sapienza University of Rome in collaboration with the Institute of Informatics and Telematics (IIT), the National Research Council of Italy (CNR).